Do the Digit Insurance

 • Low Physical Strength: If your core is comparatively weak and you have not practised yoga before, skip this pose.
 Instead, practise some simple yoga postures.

-• Internal or External Injury: If you have an injury on your body, avoid this yoga posture which will put pressure on the injured area and stimulate pain.
+• Internal or External Injury: If you have an injury, avoid this yoga posture, which will put pressure on the injured area and stimulate pain.

-As a beginner, it might not be easy for you to perform this pose in one go.
+As a beginner, it might be challenging for you to perform this pose in one go.
 In this case, you can follow certain modifications:

 • Start From a Lying Position: You can start this position by lying on your belly.
-It is not necessary to begin with a plank position.
+It is optional to begin with a plank position.

 • Place Your Forearms on the Floor: When you place your forearms on the floor, practising this yoga becomes easier.
 After a certain time, you can practise it on your palms.

-• Place a Blanket: Place a blanket below your pelvis, palms or back.
-This will make performing this asana a lot easier.
+• Place a Blanket: Place a blanket below your pelvis, palms, or back.
+This will make performing this asana much easier.

-• Use a Prop or Chair: In case you have a stiff back use a prop like a chair or wall where you can keep your palms for support.
+• Use a Prop or Chair: If you have a stiff back, use a prop like a chair or a wall where you can keep your palms for support.
 The prop will help you pull yourself up.

-By reading the above details you now know about all the benefits of Bhujangasana.
+By reading the above details, you will know all the benefits of Bhujangasana.
 So adopt it in your yoga regime and practise it with precaution.
 As a result, you will finally be able to eliminate muscle stiffness and improve physical health.

 Can I practise Bhujangasana just before having a meal?